Difference Between Bruising and Hematoma

 However, it can be identified by observing the presence of a bruised region.
 The area will also hurt.
 Neurological symptoms such as disorientation, headaches, nausea, and dizziness may be present in the case of a subdural hematoma.
 The person frequently has a history of hurting their head.

-While the type of hematoma will determine the course of treatment.
-Simple hematomas under the skin can be treated by applying an ice pack for about 20 minutes at a time; this will reduce any discomfort and swelling.
-An IV or blood test-related hematoma typically disappears on its own.
+While the type of hematoma will determine the course of treatment, simple hematomas under the skin can be treated by applying an ice pack for about 20 minutes at a time, reducing discomfort and swelling.
+An IV or blood test-related hematoma disappears on its own.
 To avoid harm to the cerebrum, a hematoma in the brain or between the brain and dural membrane must be surgically drained.

 Main Differences Between Bruising and Hematomas

-2. While a hematoma develops when a major blood artery is injured.
-It’s a moderate to severe injury that results in blood to gather, pool, and clot under the skin, giving it a spongy, rubbery, or lumpy feeling.
-Hematomas can develop anywhere in the body and are usually not a cause for alarm.
-Some, however, constitute medical crises, such as an intracranial hematoma, or brain hemorrhage.
+2. While a hematoma develops when a major blood artery is injured, it’s a moderate to a severe injury that results in blood gathering, pooling, and clotting under the skin, giving it a spongy, rubbery, or lumpy feeling.
+Hematomas can develop anywhere in the body and are not a cause for alarm.
+Some, however, constitute medical crises, such as an intracranial hematoma or brain haemorrhage.

-3. Another distinction is that bruising might be brought on by a bump, a sickness like leukemia, or both.
+3. Another distinction is that a bump, a sickness like leukaemia, or both might bring on bruising.
 A hematoma may develop as a result of phlebotomy, trauma, shattered bones, or bleeding on the brain.

 4. Bruises are also identified based on how they appear.
 The appearance of a bruise and a CT or MRI scan are used to diagnose hematomas (for brain hematoma).

-6. Furthermore, treating a bruise is not usually needed but you can use an ice pack.
-Treating a hematoma involves using an ice pack; in the case of a subdural hematoma, surgery is needed
+6. Furthermore, treating a bruise is not needed, but you can use an ice pack.
+Treating a hematoma involves using an ice pack; in the case of a subdural hematoma, surgery is needed.

 References